DanielYanger/danielyanger.github.io/_posts/2020-06-28-Full-Stack.md

 # Skills

 With this project, I continued working on all of the various skills as part of the MERN Stack.
+This was especially a refresher on React and learned a lot about how Routers, Components, and Redux works.
+I defintely still have a long ways to go before becoming as comfortable as I would like to be but this has been a great start.

 # Git Project